 How the HARP Refinancing Program Works

 HARP Refinance Loans may be available to you even if you owe more on your house than it is worth.
-Further, hey do not always require income verification or a new appraisal as a part of the loan approval process.
+Further, they do not always require income verification or a new appraisal as a part of the loan approval process.

-In some cases, you may even be able to refinance your home if you are currently “under water.”
+In some cases, you may even be able to refinance your home if you are currently “underwater.”
 The Home Affordable Refinance Program Loan is intended to help homeowners improve on their existing financing.

 Qualifying for HARP Refinance Loans

-Although HARP Refinance Loans may be available to borrowers who owe more on their home than it is worth, but the loan-to-value ratio must be greater than 80%.
+Although HARP Refinance Loans may be available to borrowers who owe more on their home than it is worth, the loan-to-value ratio must be greater than 80%.
 Additionally, in order to qualify: